-The Great Basin Geographic Area and the National Multi-Agency Coordinating Group would like to express their appreciation to Sexton's ACT 2 for their rapid mobilization and adaptation of processes to develop this Wildland Fire Response Plan.
+The Northern Rockies Geographic Area and the National Multi-Agency Coordinating Group would like to express their appreciation to Sexton's ACT 2 for their rapid mobilization and adaptation of processes to develop this Wildland Fire Response Plan.
 To achieve the objectives as described in the Delegation of Authority, Area Commander Sexton and his staff were challenged with a significant task to coordinate among all cooperators, develop a strategic plan for a topic that has not been encountered before and for which no experience exists, and to complete this in a relatively short time completely under a virtual working environment.

-All Area Command Teams and the Eastern Area IMT, in close cooperation with the assigned Geographic Areas, worked collaboratively in a lateral team-to-team fashion to develop Plans that were consistent, applicable at all levels, and captured the best-known information and protocols at the time of publishing.
+All Area Command Teams and the Eastern Area IMT, in close cooperation with the assigned GAs, worked collaboratively in a lateral team-to-team fashion to develop Plans that were consistent, applicable at all levels, and captured the best-known information and protocols at the time of publishing.

-Area Command Team 2 would like to acknowledge the time and efforts of the members of the GBCG and their colleagues for providing input, feedback, agency and area specific information, and review of the WFRP.
+Area Command Team 2 would like to acknowledge the time and efforts of the members of the NRCG and their colleagues for providing input, feedback, agency and area specific information, and review of the WFRP.
 Without this support and active engagement, this plan would not be as complete a product and would not provide the necessary information and value throughout the GA that is needed.
+We would specifically like to acknowledge the Northern Rockies COVID-19 Wildfire Response Task Group led by Craig Goodell.
+This group provided outstanding assistance in facilitating contacts, informing us of Geographic Area issues and unique practices.